valboz/VBMicrolensing/docs/c++/BinarySources.md

 ```
 rho = 0.01; // Size of source 1
 pr[6] = log(rho);
-Mag = VBML.BinSourceExtLightCurve(pr, t); // Calculates the magnification for extended binary sources
+Mag = VBM.BinSourceExtLightCurve(pr, t); // Calculates the magnification for extended binary sources
 ```

 Only one source size is specified as an independent parameter, while the source size of the second source is obtained through mass-radius-luminosity relations.
 This ensures that the user has full control on the physical consistency of the model.

 ## Mass-radius-luminosity relations for binary sources

-The mass-luminosity relation in VBMicroLensing is a power law of the form $L \sim M^q$ where the exponent $q$ is given by the variable `VBML.mass_luminosity_exponent`, whose default value is $4.0$.
+The mass-luminosity relation in VBMicrolensing is a power law of the form $L \sim M^q$ where the exponent $q$ is given by the variable `VBM.mass_luminosity_exponent`, whose default value is $4.0$.

-The mass-radius relation is a power law of the form $\rho \sim M^p$ where the exponent $p$ is given by the variable `VBML.mass_radius_exponent`, whose default value is $0.9$.
+The mass-radius relation is a power law of the form $\rho \sim M^p$ where the exponent $p$ is given by the variable `VBM.mass_radius_exponent`, whose default value is $0.9$.

 Therefore, in the function `BinSourceExtLightCurve`, if the flux ratio is `FR` and the radius of the first source is `rho`, the radius of the second source is calculated as `rho * FR^{p/q}`.

-The user can customize the two exponents by changing `VBML.mass_luminosity_exponent` and `VBML.mass_radius_exponent` as appropriate for the sources in the specific microlensing event and for the observation band.
+The user can customize the two exponents by changing `VBM.mass_luminosity_exponent` and `VBM.mass_radius_exponent` as appropriate for the sources in the specific microlensing event and for the observation band.

 ## Xallarap

 Binary sources can also orbit around a common center of mass.
-VBMicroLensing offers xallarap with circular orbital motion, described by 6 parameters:
+VBMicrolensing offers xallarap with circular orbital motion, described by 6 parameters:

 $(\xi_\parallel, \xi_\perp)$, projections of the node lines parallel and perpendicular to the source velocity at time $t_0$.
 Note that the orbital radius in Einstein angle units is $\sqrt{\xi_\parallel^2 + \xi_\perp^2}$;